 - Crack the egg as close to the pan as possible.
 This helps prevent the yolk from breaking.

 - It is not necessary to add water when steaming eggs.
-Adding water dilutes the flavor.
+Adding water dilutes their flavor.
 The only moisture needed for steaming comes from the eggs themselves.

 A pro tip for richer flavor

 Although it is not included in the recipe due to the extra effort involved, you can enhance the flavor of your fried eggs with one additional step: simply crack the eggs into a fine-mesh sieve first.
-This drains off the watery part of the egg whites, making the eggs taste richer.
+This drains off the watery part of the egg whites, making the eggs taste richer and more flavorful.

-This technique is commonly used in high-end Japanese hotels.
-If you prioritize flavor over convenience, I recommend giving it a try.
+This technique is commonly used in high-end hotels in Japan.
+If you prioritize flavor over convenience, be sure to give it a try.

 Medamayaki (Japanese Style Fried Eggs)